htjb/htjb.github.io/work.md

 title: My Work
 ---

+I am interested in machine learning algorithms and how we can apply them to get the most out of our data.
+I am currently focused on applications of normalising flows to our Bayesian analysis pipelines and applications of machine learning algorithms to the calibration of radio antennas.

 Below is a summary of some of my most recent work.

 - [Piecewise Normalizing Flows](#piecewise-normalizing-flows)
 - [Joint Constraints on the first galaxies](#joint-constraints-on-the-first-galaxies)
 - [margarine: Marginal Bayesian Statistics](#margarine-marginal-bayesian-statistics)
 - [Astrophysical constraints on the first galaxies from SARAS3](#astrophysical-constraints-on-the-first-galaxies-from-saras3)

+For a complete list of publications see [here](https://harrybevins.co.uk/pubs.html).

 ## Piecewise Normalizing Flows